deepinv/deepinv/paper/paper.md

 The second class are Stein's Unbiased Risk Estimate (SURE) and related losses: we provide variants of SURE for Gaussian, Poisson and Poisson-Gaussian noise respectively, which can also be used without knowledge of the noise levels [@tachella2025unsure].
 The library includes the closely related Recorrupted2Recorrupted [@pang2021recorrupted] which handles Gaussian, Poisson and Gamma noise distributions [@monroy2025gr2r].
 The third class corresponds to nullspace losses, exploiting invariance of the image distribution to transformations [@chen2021equivariant] or access to multiple forward operators [@tachella2022unsupervised].

-The library provide image transforms $\tilde{x}=T_g x$ in the `transform` module where $g\in G$ parametrizes a transformation group, including a group-theoretic model for geometric transforms covering linear (Euclidean) and non-linear (projective, diffeomorphism) transforms [@wang2024perspective].
+The library provides image transforms $\tilde{x}=T_g x$ in the `transform` module where $g\in G$ parametrizes a transformation group, including a group-theoretic model for geometric transforms covering linear (Euclidean) and non-linear (projective, diffeomorphism) transforms [@wang2024perspective].
 These can be used for data augmentation, equivariant imaging [@chen2021equivariant] and equivariant networks.

-**Network Regularization Losses**:  Network regularization losses which enforce some regularity condition on $\operatorname{R}_{\theta}$, generally having an upper bounded Lipschitz constant or similarly being firmly non-expansive [@pesquet2021learning].
+**Network Regularization Losses**:  Network regularization losses which enforce some regularity condition on $\operatorname{R}_{\theta}$, such as having an upper bounded Lipschitz constant or similarly being firmly non-expansive [@pesquet2021learning].

 **Adversarial Losses**:  Adversarial losses are used to train conditional or unconditional generative networks.
 The library provides both supervised [@bora2017compressed] and self-supervised (i.e. no ground-truth) [@bora2018ambientgan] adversarial losses.